Close

 90-Day Visa-Free Access: Citizens of United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Brazil, Chile, Argentina, Israel, and Malaysia can visit visa-free for tourism or business up to 90 days within any 180-day period.

-Other Visa-Exempt Countries: Vatican City, Andorra, Monaco, San Marino - no time restrictions.
-Switzerland, Norway, Iceland, Liechtenstein - unrestricted access as Schengen members.
+Other Visa-Exempt Countries: Vatican City, Andorra, Monaco, San Marino have no time restrictions for visa-free entry.
+Switzerland, Norway, Iceland, Liechtenstein have unrestricted access as Schengen members.

 Passport Requirements